-If a photon is a spread-out wave as quantum theory says, how can it arrive at a point?
+If a photon is a spread-out wave, as quantum theory says, how can it arrive at a point?
 A wave should hit a barrier as a smear but a photon hitting a screen gives a dot instead.
 Radio waves are many meters long and so should take time to arrive, even at light speed, but they don’t.
-If they did, in the delay between the wave front’s first hit and the rest arriving, the tail could hit something else.
-One photon could hit twice, which it never does!
-A physical wave delivers its energy over its entire wavelength so how does a quantum wave deliver all its energy instantly at a point:
+If they did, in the delay between a wave front’s first hit and the rest arriving, the tail could hit something else.
+One photon could hit twice which it never does!
+A physical wave delivers its energy of its entire wavelength so how does a quantum wave deliver all its energy instantly at a point?
+As Walker says:

 “How can electromagnetic energy spread out like a wave … still be deposited all in one neat package when the light is absorbed?”
 (Walker, 2000) p43

 The fact is that physics doesn’t know how a quantum wave collapses to a point in a physical event:

 “After more than seven decades, no one understands how or even whether the collapse of a probability wave really happens.”
 (Greene, 2004), p119

 Einstein didn’t like quantum collapse because it implied faster than light travel.
 He argued that if a photon is a wave that spreads as quantum theory says:

 Before the photon hits a screen, its wave function exists at points A or B with some probability but after it is entirely at point A say not at B. The moment A “knows” it is the photon then B “knows” it isn’t.
 Now as the screen moves further away, eventually A and B could be in different galaxies but if the collapse is immediate, how can this be?
 That two events anywhere in the universe are instantly coordinated faster than light contradicts special relativity.

 In quantum theory, quantum waves are waves that spread to any size then collapse to a point when observed.
 Nothing physical can do this but processing spreading on a network can overload a node, giving reboot that:

 1. Is irreversible.
 A reboot can’t be reversed.